magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 ## Current checkout flow

 This section describes current checkout flow.
-The Quote module will still use Catalog to retrieve product details.

 ![Current checkout flow](img/alternative-checkout-flow.png)

 The `Add to Cart` operation receives only product id and quantity.
 All additional details like product dimensions for shipping rates calculations, each module requests from the Catalog.
-Most of the actions like retrieving shipping rates, applying discounts, gift cards, etc. triggers whole cart/quote recalculation.
+Most of the actions like page reloading, retrieving shipping rates, applying discounts, gift cards, etc. triggers whole cart/quote recalculation.

 The different quote's calculators, like Cart Price Rule calculator, change quote object and totals and behavior might be unpredictable as different calculators can operate with the same data.